Boston Wrongful Death Lawyer – Gavagan Law

 Your family could be entitled to:

-• Conscious Pain & Suffering: Pre-death suffering compensation.
+- Conscious Pain & Suffering: The decedent's suffering before passing.

-• Punitive Damages: Against parties whose negligent actions were particularly egregious.
+- Punitive Damages: Against parties whose negligent actions were grossly negligent or reckless.

 Your Roadmap to Recovery: Investigation, Demand, Negotiation & Litigation Strategy